AnithaRajamuthu/k8s/CKAD Readiness Tips.md

 ### Only Mantra to success : Practice !
 Practice !
 Practice !This will keep us perfect fit for exam

+### Follow Imperative commands during exam for quick progress and to save time !

 ### Sleep well day before exam to smash it !